cockroachdb/docs/_includes/v2.1/computed-columns/convert-computed-column.md

-You can convert a stored, computed column to a regular column by using `ALTER TABLE`.
+You can convert a stored, computed column into a regular column by using `ALTER TABLE`.

 In this example, create a simple table with a computed column: